Immigration Info for J-1 Students

 - Attend the school that issued your DS-2019.

-- Report to the Responsible Officer (International Student Affairs Office) for Initial Registration in SEVIS upon arriving at the school.
+- Report to the Responsible Officer (Center for International Students) for Initial Registration in SEVIS upon arriving at the school.

 - Maintain full-time student status.
 To be considered a J-1 student in legal status, you must be enrolled full-time every fall and spring semester, except during the last semester of your degree.
 During the last semester before you earn your degree, you may take less than a full course of study if that is all you need to graduate.